 About Dr. Parbuoni:

 Kristine has been actively involved in professional organizations throughout her career.
-She served as the President of the Maryland Society of Health-System Pharmacy (MSHP) in 2012 – 2013.
-She served as a delegate for the American Society of Health-System Pharmacists (ASHP), on ASHP’s Council on Education and Workforce Development and the SCSS’s Preceptor Development SAG and Pediatrics SAG.
-Dr. Parbuoni was also the Chair of the California Society of Health-System Pharmacists (CSHP) Membership Committee in 2017.
-Dr. Parbuoni is currently Chair of the Research Committee of the Pediatric Pharmacy Advocacy Group (PPAG).
+She served as the President of the Maryland Society of Health-System Pharmacy (MSHP) in 2012 – 2013, and currently serves on their Board of Directors.
+She was a delegate for the American Society of Health-System Pharmacists (ASHP), on ASHP’s Council on Education and Workforce Development and the SCSS’s Preceptor Development SAG and Pediatrics SAG.
+Dr. Parbuoni served as Chair of the Research Committee of the Pediatric Pharmacy Association (PPA) in 2019 – 2020.
+Since becoming faculty, she has been a member of the American Academy of Colleges of Pharmacy (AACP), has served as a delegate to their House of Delegates, and is currently the Chair-Elect of the AACP Pediatric Special Interest Group (SIG).

 Dr. Parbuoni’s research interests include clinical outcomes in pediatrics (infectious diseases, critical care), pediatric pharmacokinetics, educational methods and outcomes in simulation, and post-graduate training.